 Space Perspective has always been an innovator.
 They’re the first company to design and build a stratospheric balloon system that features capsules for eight passengers, with pilots.
-With this funding they will be able to complete development on their new Spaceship Neptune – which is sure make history in its own right.
+With this funding, they will be able to complete the development of their new spaceship Neptune, which is sure to make history in its own right.
 But there’s even more happening here… Space Perspective doesn’t expect to need any additional capital injection before commercial flights are expected.

 Space Perspective has already performed its first uncrewed high-altitude balloon flight, taking a full-size, but not full-weight mockup to an altitude of 33 kilometers.
 The company plans on spending the next year working on developing both system components and procedures for launching their project which MacCallum says will take advantage “of this new hybrid approach in aerospace engineering that allows us to not only test hardware, but also software.”

 In late 2023, SpaceX will begin testing their new crewed vehicle with open-ended plans for test flights.
-In 2024 the first astronauts are expected to board one of these vehicles and fly them into orbit.
+In 2024 the first astronauts will board one of these vehicles and fly them into orbit.